tblanpied/DigitRecognition/README.md

-# DigitRecognition_LeNet-5
+# DigitRecognition
-Efficient Digit Recognition with LeNet-5 Convolutional Neural Network Implementation Using TensorFlow
+Efficient Digit Recognition App with a Convolutional Neural Network Implementation Using TensorFlow